channel-io/bezier-react/.changeset/perfect-ears-yawn.md

 "@channel.io/bezier-react": minor
 ---

-Add `Box` component. `Box` component is responsible for the primitive layout and provides easy access to the design tokens in the design system.
+Add `Box` component. `Box` component is responsible for the primitive layout and provides easy access to the design tokens in the design system

 ```tsx
 <Box